sethidden/murmur-docker/README.md

 # umurmur

 umurmur dockerization that supports many CPU architectures e.g. amd32v7 for Raspberry Pi and others.
-For supported architectures, see [https://hub.docker.com/r/sethidden/umurmur/tags](OS/ARCH column on dockerhub tags)
+For supported architectures, see (https://hub.docker.com/r/sethidden/umurmur/tags)[OS/ARCH column on dockerhub tags]

 ## Custom umurmur.conf/certs
 To make the container use your umurmur.conf, create a volume that points to the `/etc/umurmur/` folder in the container.
 By default, the `/etc/umurmur/`folder contains these files you can override with your volume: